Born in Dygowo, Poland, 1956, in 1960 Janusz Walentynowicz came to Denmark with his parents who then fled communist Poland

 In 1994-95, Walentynowicz also produced two full scale, life size, solid cast glass figures.

-Working on various other projects, in the following years, the focus was mainly on continued development of the reverse paintings.
+Wile working on various other projects, in the following years, Walentynowicz's focus was mainly on the continued development of the reverse painting technique.

 Mostly based on this body of work, in 1996, Walentynowicz received The Virginia A. Groot Foundation Grant.